b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI-API/README.md

-## Step 1: Load the API key into the OPENAI_API_KEY environment variable:
+## i.
+Load the API key into the OPENAI_API_KEY environment variable:

 	source export-key.sh